What is the average salary in Honolulu, HI?

 Housekeeping

-Clean and maintain rooms in hotels and resorts.
+Clean and maintain guest rooms.
 Ensure a comfortable environment for guests.
-Requires good cleaning skills and attention to detail.
+Work in hotels and resorts.

 Find Housekeeping jobs in Honolulu, HI